 Brand Strength Examples

 There are various successful examples of strong brands in the market today.
-These companies have managed to build a foundation for themselves in the market and in the hearts of consumers correctly.
+These companies have built a foundation for themselves in the market and the hearts of consumers correctly.
 Here are their measuring criteria:

-• The German market research company, GfK, states in its “Brand Assessment Model” that they measure quality, brand awareness, points of uniqueness, sympathy, and trust.
-They calculate their economic success with the “share of the market” and the “share of the soul” (i.e., the brand attractiveness from a consumer’s point of view).
+The German market research company Gfk states in its “Brand Assessment Model” that it measures quality, brand awareness, points of uniqueness, sympathy, and trust.
+It calculates its economic success with the “share of the market” and the “share of the soul” (i.e., the brand attractiveness from a consumer’s point of view).

 What is a Brand Strategy?